crs4/pydoop/docs/pydoop_script.rst

 #. values iterable: iterate over this parameter to traverse all the
    values emitted for the current key;
 #. writer object: this is identical to the one given to the map function;
-#. optionally, a :ref:`jc_wrapper<pydoop-jc>` conf object, identical
+#. optionally, a job conf object, identical to the one given to the
-   to the one given to the map function.
+   map function.

 The key-value pair emitted by your reducer will be joined by the key-value separator specified with the ``--kv-separator`` option.